waxman8/codingame/README.md

 # codingame
 Repository with my solutions to some of the puzzles and bots competing in contests.

-Organised under soure in several packages
+Organised under soure in several packages <br>
 <b>Puzzles</b><br>
 <b>Medium puzzles</b><br>
 <b>Hard Puzzles</b><br>